aergoio/aergo/README.md

 3. Scalable architecture
 4. Connect with the world

-You can see the current pre-testnet via aergoscan service: [aergoscan](https://aergoscan.io)
+You can see the current testnet via aergoscan service: [aergoscan](https://aergoscan.io)

 ## Roadmaps